-How to Set Goals and Stick to Them
+How to Set Goals and and Succeed!

 Are you excited about something you want to accomplish?
 Are you unsure about how to set goals and stick to them?
 You may be facing a situation where you feel like you are stuck, either because you feel you don’t know enough to move forward or you are afraid you’re going to make a mistake.

 Don’t worry about making mistakes or feeling like you don’t know enough.
 Chances are you know just enough to get you moving in the right direction!

 Here is a template to help you get clear on your objectives, set goals, stay focused, and follow through.
 Sticking to this template of steps will keep yourself from skipping forward or quitting altogether.

 By organizing your goals, you will find it easier to see the big picture and give you the confidence to keep moving forward.

 Give yourself 15-20 minutes to write about what your goal is.

 - What is the objective?